Table of contents

 Does the Mendix Cloud Offers High Availability & Auto-Recovery?

 The Mendix Cloud offers high availability as an option to customers with an enterprise license.
 This ensures zero downtime in the case of a Mendix Runtime outage.
-Users are able to scale Mendix app environments using the Cloud Portal.
+Users are able to scale Mendix app environments using the Developer Portal.
 Furthermore, the Mendix Cloud enables auto-recovery and failover within the same availability zone.

 For more details, see the sections How Does Mendix Cloud Offer High Availability?, How Does Mendix Provide Disaster Recovery?, and How Does Mendix Cloud Provide Auto-Recovery & Auto-Healing? in Cloud Architecture.